AdrianArtiles/foxslide/README.md

 # foxslide #

-This is a theme built for [Octopress](http://Octopress.org) that is a work in progress.
+This is a theme built for [Octopress](http://Octopress.org) that is a work in progress with inspirations from all over the web.
 Built on top of [bootstrap](http://twitter.github.com/bootstrap/) and [html5 boilerplate](http://html5boilerplate.com/), and has SEO considerations along with instagram and twitter widgets out of the box.
 Live preview available at [AdrianArtiles.com](http://www.AdrianArtiles.com).

 ## Installation ##